billpg/HashBack/README.md

 The authentication requests don't always go from Carol to Saas.
 Occasionally, the Saas service will need to call back to Carol's web service to deal with an event.
 When this happens, Carol's web service needs to be certain the request is coming from Saas and not someone else trying to get privilendged information from Cartol's Webhook handler.

-To deal with this, as well as comfiguring a Webhook URL, Carol has also configured her own Initiate end-point. should the Saas service need to auuthenticate itself.
+To deal with this, as well as comfiguring a Webhook URL, Carol has also configured her own Initiate end-point, should the Saas service need to authenticate itself.

 Time passes and the Saas service needs to call Carol's API to make a decision, but it doesn't have a value Bearer token from her.
 It looks up the URL she configured and makes an HTTPS request:
 ```